 The instrument and software are fully compliant to the recent ATS / ERS recommendations for pulmonary function testing and exhaled nitric oxide measurements.

-® EXHALYZER is a registered trademark of ECO MEDICS.
+® EXHALYZER and SPIROWARE are registered trademarks of ECO MEDICS.

 |Flow and pressure measurement||Flow range: ± 0.5 l/s (DSR small), ± 1.5 l/s (DSR medium), ± 8 l/s (DSR large)